$\texttt{SBi3PCF:}$ Simulation-based inference with the integrated 3PCF: Cosmic shear correlation functions

 Baryonic physics, encompassing processes such as gas cooling, star formation, and energetic feedback from supernovae (SNe) and active galactic nuclei (AGN), significantly impacts the distribution of matter in the Universe on small scales \cite{Chisari2018, Amon2022, Lehman2024}.
 These processes, when unaccounted for, can pose as a crucial systematic effect for weak lensing (WL) studies, particularly for higher-order statistics (HOS) that are designed to probe the non-Gaussian features of the cosmic density field, with high signal-to-noise on these smaller scales.
 To account for the impact that such redistribution of baryons has on the dark matter distribution via gravitational coupling, the \textit{Baryonification} model \citep{Schneider2015} has been widely adopted.
 In this framework, firstly, particles in a pure dark matter-only N-body simulation are displaced according to some particular baryonic processes.
 Specifically, the density profile of a pure dark matter only halo (prior to any baryonification) is described by two density components

-where $\rho_{NFW}$ represents a Navarro-Frenk-White profile \citep{Navarro1997} and $\Bar{\rho}_{bg}$ a smooth background component describing the density contributions from non-collapsed matter.
+where $\rho_{NFW}$ represents a Navarro-Frenk-White profile \citep{Navarro1997} and $\rho_{2h}$ represents the 2-halo term describing the density contributions from neighbouring halos.
 The \textit{baryonified dark matter} profile in turn is described as the sum of collisionless matter $\rho_{clm}(r)$, gas $\rho_{gas}(r)$, and central galaxies $\rho_{cga}(r)$:

 where the collisionless matter component $\rho_{clm}(r)$ includes the dark matter halo described by $\rho_{NFW}$ in Eq.~\eqref{eq:baryonification_dmo}, in addition to stellar mass in satellite galaxies for the case including baryons).